-The holders of approximately 24,385,388 shares of our common stock, or their transferees, will, subject to the lock-up agreements referred to above, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+The holders of approximately 25,785,388 shares of our common stock (including 1,400,000 shares to be issued and sold pursuant to the concurrent private placement, based on the public offering price of \$25.00 per share), or their transferees, will, subject to the lock-up agreements referred to above, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 For a description of these registration rights, see "Description of Capital Stock-Registration Rights."
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.
-In addition, in connection with the concurrent private placement, the Company will enter into a securities purchase agreement and grant certain customary registration rights pursuant to a registration rights agreement.
+In connection with the concurrent private placement, we entered into a securities purchase agreement and granted certain customary registration rights pursuant to a registration rights agreement.